Blog

 Related reading:

-• “Customers Buy Once and Disappear” — The Indian D2C Retention Crisis (And What Actually Works)
+• The Indian D2C Retention Crisis — What Works

-“Customers Buy Once and Disappear” — The Indian D2C Retention Crisis (And What Actually Works)
+The Indian D2C Retention Crisis — What Works

 Here’s the brutal math of Indian D2C: You spend ₹350 to acquire a customer who buys a ₹999 product with a ₹67 contribution margin.
 That customer never buys again.
 You just lost ₹283 acquiring them.